-Pursuant to the Stock Option Plan, the Board may from time to time authorize the issue of options to directors, officers, employees and consultants of the Company and its subsidiaries or employees of companies providing management or consulting services to the Company or its subsidiaries.
-The Stock Option Plan contains no vesting requirements, but permits the Board to specify a vesting schedule in its discretion.
-The Stock Option Plan provides that if a change of control, as defined therein, occurs, all shares subject to option shall immediately become vested and may thereupon be exercised in whole or in part by the option holder.
+Options granted under the Prior Option Plan are exercisable over periods of up to 10 years from the date of grant as determined by the Board and have an exercise price no less than the closing market price of the Company's shares prevailing on the day that the Option is granted.
+The Prior Option Plan contains no vesting requirements, but permits the Board to specify a vesting schedule in its discretion.
+The Prior Option Plan provides that if a change of control, as defined therein, occurs, all shares subject to the Options shall immediately become vested and may thereupon be exercised in whole or in part by the Option holder.

-If the optionee ceases to be an eligible person as a result of termination for cause of such optionee by the Company any outstanding option held by such optionee on the date of such termination, whether in respect of option shares that are vested or not, shall be cancelled as of that date.
-If the optionee ceases to be an eligible person due to his or her retirement at the request of his or her employer earlier than the normal retirement date under the Company's retirement policy then in force, or due to his or her termination by the Company other than for cause, or due to his or her voluntary resignation, the option then held by the optionee shall be exercisable to acquire unissued option shares at any time up to but not after the earlier of the expiry date and the date which is 90 days (30 days if the optionee was engaged in investor relations activities) after the optionee or, the Board of the Company may, in its sole discretion if it determines such is in the best interests of the Company, extend the expiry date of the option of an optionee to a later date within a reasonable period.
+If the optionee ceases to be an eligible person as a result of termination for cause of such optionee by the Company, any outstanding Option held by such optionee on the date of such termination, whether vested or not, shall be cancelled as of that date.
+If the optionee ceases to be an eligible person due to his or her retirement at the request of his or her employer earlier than the normal retirement date under the Company's retirement policy then in force, or due to his or her termination by the Company other than for cause, or due to his or her voluntary resignation, the Option then held by the optionee shall be exercisable to acquire unissued option shares at any time up to but not after the earlier of the expiry date and the date which is 90 days (30 days if the optionee was engaged in investor relations activities) after the optionee or, the Board may, in its sole discretion if it determines such is in the best interests of the Company, extend the expiry date of the Option of an optionee to a later date within a reasonable period.